Model Quantization Guide: Foundations to Production Serving

 --output-len 256

 Track throughput, TTFT, inter-token latency, memory use, and task quality.
-If any of those move in opposite directions, the benchmark is doing its job.
+When some of those move in opposite directions, that trade-off is what you need to see before shipping.

 The algorithm menu